Volkswagen Golf Mk2: Rallye Golf

 None were officially sold in the US.
 Two were sent over officially for testing, with five sent over for evaluation.
 Volkswagen of America vice-president James Fuller was a supporter of its addition to the U.S./Canadian lineup.
 Fuller died in December 1988 while flying home from Germany aboard Pan Am Flight 103, when a bomb planted by Libyan terrorists exploded over Lockerbie, Scotland; this had a detrimental effect on the Rallye Golf's chances of importation to North America.

 Eventually, Volkswagen of America decided that the Rallye Golf would be too expensive to offer for sale in North America, where Volkswagen was perceived as a low-cost brand.

+VW Motorsport entered the WRC from 1990-1991 with limited success, the best position being a 3rd place on the 1990 Rally New Zealand and a 5th place on the 1990 Tour De Course Rally.
+Limited budget compared to the larger teams meant development time was small.

+VW Motorsport pulled out of the WRC at the end of the 1990 season however they did enter the 1991 German Rally Championship (Deutsche Rallye Meisterschaft), which the they won both the drivers' and manufacturers' titles.

 Golf Limited

 Based on the Rallye Golf, a very limited edition Golf Mk2 variant exists, combining all of the high-line options (such as leather interior with heated and height adjustable front seats, 4 electric windows, electric mirrors, ABS, power steering and sunroof) available at the time.
 Designed and hand-built by the Volkswagen Motorsport division, only 71 of the "Golf G60 Limited" models were produced.